fb

 With this approach we can successfully impersonate an end-user in WSO2 Identity server.

 Yenlo is the leading, global, multi-technology integration specialist in the field of API-management, Integration technology and Identity Management.
 Known for our strong focus on best-of-breed hybrid and cloud-based iPaaS technologies.
-Yenlo is the product leader and multi-award winner in WSO2, Boomi, MuleSoft and Microsoft Azure technologies and offers best-of-breed solutions from multiple leading integration vendors.
+Yenlo is the product leader and multi-award winner in WSO2, Boomi, Microsoft Azure and AWS technologies and offers best-of-breed solutions from multiple leading integration vendors.

 eng